monocle-h2020/camera_calibration/calibration/README.md

 ## Flat-field

-A flat-field model and map are generated using [flatfield.py](flatfield.py).
-This map has the flat-field response (sensivity) in each pixel, while the model describes the map in a seven-parameter model, as described in the SPECTACLE paper.
+A flat-field model is generated using [flatfield.py](flatfield.py).
+This model describes the flat-field response (sensivity) in each pixel with seven parameters, as described in the SPECTACLE paper.
 The flat-field response is corrected for using the `spectacle` function `spectacle.calibrate.correct_flatfield`.

 The flat-field calibration requires a bias correction.
 This may be done using a bias map or a mean value, as described above.